 cd substrate-node-template # NOTE: you should always use the `--release` flag cargo build --release # ^^ this will take a while!

 The time required for the compilation step depends on the hardware you're using.

 You should start building the node template before moving on!

 This tutorial uses a ReactJS front-end template to allow you to interact with the Substrate-based blockchain node that you should have started compiling in the previous step.
 You can use this same front-end template to create UIs for your own projects in the future.

 Now you can proceed to set up the front-end template with these commands.

-# Clone the code from github git clone -b v2.0.0 --depth 1 https://github.com/substrate-developer-hub/substrate-front-end-template # Install the dependencies cd substrate-front-end-template yarn install
+# Clone the frontend template from github git clone -b v3.0.0 --depth 1 https://github.com/substrate-developer-hub/substrate-front-end-template # Install the dependencies cd substrate-front-end-template yarn install